Web DesignDesign TutorialsWorking with Clients

 The more educated a person is, the higher-end their colour preferences typically are.
 People with higher education tend to favour primary and secondary colours, while less educated individuals favour more primary or secondary hues.

 In Western culture, white represents purity and cleanliness.
 Therefore, it is frequently utilised in weddings and hospitals.
-However, white represents sadness and loss in Eastern societies and is frequently utilised in funeral ceremonies.
+However, white represents sadness and loss in Eastern societies and is commonly employed in funeral ceremonies.

 Step 4: Keep in mind that what is more important than the colours you select is the way you mix them